18870/scrcpy-web/README.md

 ## Guide

 1. [Download](https://github.com/Genymobile/scrcpy/releases) and place scrcpy-server at `public/scrcpy-server`, current version is `3.3.3` and may change in the future.
+To determine the correct version, go to definitions of `AdbScrcpyOptionsLatest` in [App.tsx](src/App.tsx).

 2. Build web client: